scarpprotocol/identity-schema/ScarpIdentitySchema_TechSpec_v0.1.md

 ### 1.3 Relationship to Requirements Paper

-This specification implements the fifteen requirements defined in "Universal Participant Identity for the AI-Enabled Economy: Why Every Participant in an Autonomous Economy Needs Identity That Carries More Than Authentication" (Davidenko, 2026) [10.5281/zenodo.21927016 (DOI)].
+This specification implements the fifteen requirements defined in "Universal Participant Identity for the AI-Enabled Economy: Why Every Participant in an Autonomous Economy Needs Identity That Carries More Than Authentication" (Davidenko, 2026) [10.5281/zenodo.21927016].
 That paper establishes the requirements through first-principles analysis of autonomous participation scenarios.
 This specification provides the construction.

 Readers unfamiliar with the motivation for governance-enabling identity should consult the requirements paper first [TODO: INSERT URL].
 This specification assumes familiarity with the requirements and focuses on the technical construction that satisfies them.